terryburton/travis-github-release/README.md

 travis-github-release
 =====================

-Simple bash script for publishing release assets to GitHub Releases.
+A simple bash script to make Travis CI publish GitHub Releases and upload assets.

-Described more thoroughly in the script.
+Described more thoroughly in the github-release.sh script.